schauveau/lesyd/README.md

 - options `extension1` and `extension2` are not yet implemented.
 The StateOfCharge is not reported for extension batteries.
 - Changing the value of number entities (`ac_charging_booking`, `dc_max_charging_current`,`discharge_lower_limit`, ...) is not smooth at all in HomeAssistant: Too much traffic and lag between HA, LeSyd and the device.

+## References

+- The [Fossibot Home Assistant integration](https://github.com/iamslan/fossibot) is where everything started.
+- [Sydpower-MQTT](https://github.com/schauveau/sydpower-mqtt) is a python script to help reverse engineer the MQTT messages used by the Sydpower/Fossibot devices.

 ## FAQ

 ### Why LeSyd?